Skip to content

 Loop's use of HealthKit

 When you first install Loop onto your iPhone, you will be asked to setup Loop's access to the HealthKit database.
-Loop uses the iPhone's HealthKit to read and write blood glucose, insulin, and carbohydrate data depending on how you initially setup this section.
+It is recommended that you enable iPhone's HealthKit for these interfaces

-• blood glucose data: write (if you have this disabled, Loop will still function but will not display blood glucose values older than 3 hours old)
+If that is not enabled, Loop will still function but it will not display blood glucose values older than 3 hours old.

-You can always check your HealthKit settings by opening the Health App, clicking on Sources at the bottom bar, and then clicking on the app's name you are interested in, for example, Loop.
+You can always check your HealthKit settings by opening the Health App, clicking on Sharing at the bottom bar, scroll down and tap on the row labeled Apps and then clicking on the app's name you are interested in, for example, Loop.

 Your use of Health App